(Last modified on March 19th, 2020.)

 Whether you have a residential or commercial solar installation, having a battery backup system or a generator is a good option for either.
 If you install a grid-tied solar electrical system and experience a power outage from the utility company, your system will shut down as required by law.
 To avoid losing power completely, you have two options available.

 The first option is to have an energy storage system (battery backup system).
-In the event of a power outage, energy stored in your batteries will power your house at night, and during the day your solar panels will continue to provide you with power as well as recharge your batteries.
+In the event of a power outage, energy stored in your batteries will power your home or business at night, and during the day your solar panels will continue to provide you with power as well as recharge your batteries.
 You become the owner of your own power company!
 The battery backup system will give you peace of mind and security.
-With our optional custom automatic transfer switches, you can power your whole house or just a few essential circuits such as your refrigerator, and a few lights and plugs, what we call your “critical loads.”
+With our optional custom automatic transfer switches, you can power your whole house/business or just a few essential circuits such as your refrigerator, and a few lights and plugs, what we call your “critical loads.”
 A battery backup system will start up automatically when the grid goes out, making this the best backup solution for medical equipment or other loads that require continuous power to operate effectively.

-The second option is to have a generator that is powered by natural gas, propane or diesel.
-The initial cost of generator is less than batteries as a general rule, however they require regular maintenance.
+Another consideration is that although the initial cost of a generator is less than batteries as a general rule, they require regular maintenance.
 Like any motor, it requires oil changes and fine tuning, and needs to be exercised every 1-2 weeks to charge the battery for the electric starter and lubricate the system.
-Depending on where you live, generators may not be permitted by the local jurisdiction because they can be loud and the off-gassing can be dangerous to you and your neighbors, depending on its proximity to a home.
-Generators are required by law to be installed by a qualified professional and you are responsible for any property damage (yours, your neighbors and the power company’s).
+Depending on your location, generators may not be permitted by the local jurisdiction because they can be loud and the off-gassing can be dangerous to you and your neighbors, depending on its proximity to a home.
+Additionally, you are responsible for any property damage (yours, your neighbors and the power company’s) that it may cause.